NadeemYaseen/contentMK/README.md

     - simple, knowledgeable, easy to understand
     - content should answer all the questions/queries that is the one-stop solution
     - Google trend to explore on what topic to write

+#### Task
+Write at least a 500-word article on any topic that you like.

+Research the content
+Then write it in Google docs
+After that try to check its plagiarism.
+Remove the plagiarism
+Take a screenshot of the plagiarism report from 1text.com Comment report screenshot when you complete the task.

 ### April 24